-We have partnered with WorkSource Seattle-King County to become a WorkSource Connection Site.
+We have partnered with WorkSource Seattle-King County and are a WorkSource Connection Site.
 WorkSource Partners are equal opportunity employers and provide employment and training services.
 Auxiliary aids and services are available upon request for persons with disabilities.

 We have job search resources you can use for free, on our computers or anywhere with an internet connection.

-Apprenticeship & Nontraditional Employment for Women - Helps women learn more about construction trades and industrial careers in King County though free job counseling, financial support and workshops.
+Apprenticeship & Nontraditional Employment for Women - ANEW helps women learn more about construction trades and industrial careers in King County though free job counseling, financial support and workshops.

-Career Bridge - Washington State government website with education programs, career quiz, and labor market data.
+Washington Career Bridge - Career Bridge is a state government website with education programs, career quiz, and labor market data.

-CareerOneStop - Wage and Salary Information - Salary information by occupation, location, highest paying jobs.
+CareerOneStop - The U.S. Department of Labor sponsors this website that tracks wage and salary information by occupation, location, and highest paying jobs.

-Occupational Handbook Online - Find educational requirements, earnings, working conditions, and hiring outlook for a full range of job types.
+Occupational Outlook Handbook - Find educational requirements, earnings, working conditions, and hiring outlook for a full range of job types.

-Safari Books Online - Improve your computer and business skills.
-Access more than 1,000 digital books on computing, databases, programming, Web design and more.
+O'Reilly Complete Public Library - Improve your computer and business skills.
+Access nearly 50,000 titles, including 7,000 videos about computing, databases, programming, web design and more.
+Formerly Safari Books Online.

-WOIS/The Career Information System - Washington state information on salaries, educational programs, schools and training requirements for various jobs.
+WOIS/The Career Information System - WOIS provides Washington state information on salaries, educational programs, schools and training requirements for various jobs.
 Includes tools to help you choose a career.
 To use this resource from home, call the Library at 206-386-4636 for login information.
-Watch our video.

 Cover Letter & Resume